Quick answer

 How Spotycast fits into the fix

-Spotycast is designed to expose Spotify playback as a stable HTTP / Icecast stream, including usable “now playing” behavior.
+Spotycast is designed to expose Spotify playback as a stable HTTP / Icecast stream, including usable now-playing behavior.
 When metadata is wrong, the failure is usually localized to the metadata propagation path rather than the transport of audio itself.

 When this is probably not a metadata issue